 If you wish to join one of our many committees, please see the following committee list, including a brief description for each, and apply for the position(s) that best fits your area of expertise.

 Please note: For the Forms, Grievance, Million Dollar Club, and Professional Standards committees, members will be appointed by the respective chairman and selection does not guarantee your appointment.

 Click here to sign up for any of these committees.

 The committee was established as a method of supporting our own ACBR members when they are facing serious illness or personal tragedy.
-This committee is an appointed committee.
-As such, only ACBR members may apply.
+This committee is composed of appointed members.

 This committee plans the annual Spring Fundraiser to raise funds to benefit the ACBR selected charities.
 Volunteers also participate in various community service projects throughout Metro Atlanta, with organizations such as First Tee, The Mary Hall Freedom House, The Study Hall and USO.

 This committee was created to embrace, educate, and elevate minorities and women in the commercial real estate industry through avenues such as networking, education and mentorship programs.
 More info »